faisalqureshi/webify/manual/introduction.md

 File contents ...
 ```

 The [markdown source](lorem-html.md) for this [html](lorem-html.html) file was copied using this mechanism.
-Without this flag, `lorem-html.md` will not be available in the desitnation folder.
+Without this flag, `lorem-html.md` will not be available in the destination folder.

 ## Ignoring markdown files